-Do not exceed 600 in.-lbs.
-(50 ft.-lbs.) torque when attaching the gas piping to the gas valve.
+Do Not exceed 600 in. lbs.
+(50 ft. lbs.) torque when attaching the gas piping to the gas valve.

 Gas piping may be routed into the unit through either the left or right hand side.
-Supply piping enters into the gas valve from the side of the valve as shown in Figure 32.
-Move Bellows grommet to side which gas line enters.
-Ensure opposite gas line hole is plugged with supplied plug.
+Supply piping enters into the gas valve from the side of the valve as shown in Figure 33.
+Move bellows grommet to side of the cabinet which the gas line enters.
+Ensure opposite gas line entrance is plugged with supplied plug.